 I started by adapting a map of Europe and Asia to indicate the major cities along the Silk Road, according to the books we’d read.
 I also made a note of what those cities had as a specialty to trade.
 Then, we gathered items from around the house to represent those items.

 - Felt squares were cut out and designed to look like Persian rugs.

 - Porcelain tiles were the Chinese porcelain.

 - Smooth fabric was called silk.

 And then there was the issue of travelling.
 We had to have camels (so I have a clip art image of one).
 We also had to eat.
-I decided that eat turn we took we had to eat, either Raisins or Cheerios (we’ve played it both ways).
+I decided that for each turn we took, we had to eat either raisins or Cheerios (we’ve played it both ways).
 We rolled the die to see how many pieces of food we ate each turn.

 Of course, getting back to Venice raised the prices considerably.
 We used two dice to determine the selling price of all our merchandise.
 The goal was to end up with the highest amount of money back in Venice!
 That meant taking fewer turns (less money spent on food), buying at low prices, and returning back to Venice with a lot of merchandise to sell.

-In the past 5 years since I designed this game, Raisin and I (and now Strawberry too!) come back to this activitivy time and time again.
+In the past 10 years since I designed this game, my three kids and I have come back to this activitivy time and time again.
 My son is now 15 and he still has fond memories of traveling the silk road.
 It is so much fun!

 With my Marco Polo's Silk Road game, you will get a colorful game board in three different sizes, printable tokens for the goods as well as coins, food, and camels, and complete instructions.
 I've also written up an annotated book list, ideas for extension, and alternate playing rules.